 Change your cat’s diet.
 Introduce foods that are rich in fiber content to aid in digestion to prevent constipation.
-Some dry foods will help your cat to increase her water intake levels.
+Some dry foods will help your cat increase her water intake levels.

 An obese cat is more prone to a blocked urethra and kidney stones.
 Introduce a diet that will help your cat to shed some weight.
-Exercise very vital when shedding off a few pounds.
+Exercise is very vital when shedding off a few pounds.

 Take your cat to the vet for treatment.
 Your vet will advise you on how best to take care of your cat to avoid further cases from arising.

 If you are keeping more than two felines in your home, provide three litter boxes for your cat.
 Avoid having a dirty litter tray as it can be a source of bacterial infections.
 Keep them clean at all times by cleaning out the litter once per week.